-\angry Proof.
-Given a Turing machine and the input for it, we construct a lazy automaton as above.
-The rules make sure that there is a single head square moving, changing state, and writing to the tape, just like the head of the real Turing machine, {\it except when the Turing machine enters a halting state.} We left out the partial rules that would have applied to the head of a Turing machine in a halting state, so at the next time step every square within distance one becomes lazy.
+\begin{proof} Given a Turing machine and the input for it, we construct a lazy automaton as above.
+The automaton simulates a Turing machine until it enters a final state.
+There are no partial rules for any final head states, so at the next time step every square within distance two becomes lazy.

-As discussed in section~\ref{wavevague}, a lazy state that appears between the two wavefronts will create a wave of laziness that will eventually catch up to the wavefronts and halt the automaton.
-On the other hand, if the Turing machine never enters a halting state, no lazy state can appear between the wavefronts, so they will travel to the left and right forever, and the lazy automaton will not halt.
-That is, the lazy automaton halts if and only if the~Turing machine it is simulating halts.
+A lazy state that appears between the two wavefronts will create a speed-two wave of indecision as above.
+It will eventually catch up to the speed-one wavefronts and halt the automaton.
+On the other hand, if the Turing machine never enters a final state, no final or lazy state will appear between the wavefronts, so they will travel to the left and right forever, and the lazy automaton will not halt.

-We have reduced the halting problem for a Turing machine to the global halting problem for a p+f sandpile, so global halting must be undecidable.